Amrithespr/To-Do/README.md

 # How to Test the project
   go to the directory (Desktop/To-Do-main/To-Do-main/todoproject) where manage.py file is present

-  run the command   python manage.py test    in the terminal to get the test results
+  run the following command in the terminal to get the test results python manage.py test